×

 Why we like it: Lenovo's ThinkPad E14 Gen 6 balances above-average performance, a wide array of features, and affordability.
 Designed primarily to tackle office workloads, the laptop has the classic ThinkPad look, sporting the signature red TrackPoint and comfortable keyboard while providing solid specs.

 This device is powered by an Intel Core Ultra 7 155U processor, allowing it to multitask efficiently.
-The laptop's ample port selection, Kensington lock slot, and self-healing BIOS make it an attractive option for IT teams managing a huge fleet of business laptops.
+The laptop's ample port selection, Kensington lock slot, and self-healing BIOS make it an attractive option for IT teams managing a fleet of business laptops.

 Review: Lenovo ThinkPad E14 Gen 6

-Who it's for: This laptop is still recommended for the average user.
+Who it's for: This laptop is recommended for the everyday user.
 Its 1080p webcam, 1920 x 1200 display, and respectable battery life make the sixth-generation ThinkPad E14 a dependable everyday machine.
 Many customization options are available across several retailers.
 You can choose to equip the model with a 1TB SSD, for example, or an Intel Core Ultra 5 125U processor to lower the price tag.

 At the time of writing, multiple configurations of the ThinkPad E14 have seen huge discounts on Lenovo's website.
 Some models are sitting at 25% off their original price.
 Now would be a good time to pick one up.

 Who should look elsewhere: Shoppers looking for power should definitely look elsewhere.
 The sixth ThinkPad E14 performs decently well -- it's certainly no slouch.
 But if you plan on playing video games or editing videos, there are better options out there.
-This is more of a work machine.
+This ThinkPad is more of a work machine.

 Lenovo ThinkPad E14 Gen 6 specs: Processor: Intel Core Ultra 7 155U | Graphics Card: Integrated Intel Graphics CardRAM: 16GB | Screen size: 14 inches | Operating system: Windows 11 | Dimensions: 12.32 x 8.63 x 0.71 inches